 Each member of the Board has access to the books and records of the Company, if useful to perform his duties.
-Unless the charter of a committee states otherwise, Board members shall consult with the Chairman of the Board and the Company Secretary before exercising their rights under this provision.
+Unless the charter of a committee states otherwise, Board members shall consult with the h.
+Use of Experts

+Chairman of the Board and the Company Secretary before exercising their rights under this provision.